Energy Conversion Devices: Company

 Energy Conversion Devices, Inc. (ECD), through its United Solar Ovonic (USO) subsidiary, was engaged in building-integrated and rooftop photovoltaics (PV).
 The Company manufactured, sold and installed thin-film solar laminates that converted sunlight to electrical energy.

 The Company operated in two segments: United Solar Ovonic and Ovonic Materials.
 The Company's USO segment consisted of its wholly owned subsidiary, United Solar Ovonic LLC, which was engaged in manufacturing of PV laminates designed to be integrated directly with roofing materials.
 The Ovonic Materials segment invented, designed and developed materials and products based on ECD's materials science technology.
 ECD, through its subsidiaries, commercialized materials, products and production processes for the alternative energy generation (primarily solar energy), energy storage and information technology markets.

+Energy Conversion Devices Ovonics logo 1970.

 Ovonics (coined from "Ovshinsky" and "electronics") is a field of electronics that uses materials able to change from an electrically nonconducting state to a semiconducting state shown by glass of special composition upon application of a certain minimum voltage.
 The most important example is phase change memory.

 Scientist-entrepreneur Stanford R. Ovshinsky pioneered the field and coined the term after he founded Energy Conversion Devices, Inc. (ECD) in 1960 to further his research in amorphous semiconductors.
 ECD Ovonics worked to create non-polluting, non-climate-changing energy sources.